How Do Web Designers Use Inline CSS?

 When you run this command, the output window will display this result:

-If you have given the browser this direction, it would give precedence to the styling parameters passed to a specific tag.
+- If you have given the browser this direction, it would give precedence to the styling parameters passed to a specific tag.
 It may be possible that external CSS or Internal CSS would be applied somewhere in the existing file.
 At that time, you can direct the browser to give priority to the important inline CSS.
+It’s the easiest & quickest way to add separate style to the tag.